scalalandio/chimney/docs/docs/troubleshooting.md

 # Troubleshooting

-Already using Chimney and you've got some issue?
+Already using Chimney and you've got some issues?
 This page might help you with it.

 ## Migration from 0.7.x to 0.8.0

-Version 0.8.0 is the first version which cleaned up the API.
+Version 0.8.0 is the first version that cleaned up the API.
 It introduced several breaking changes.

 ### Replacing Lifted Transformers (`TransformerF`) with `PartialTransformer`s

 Lifted Transformers (`TransformerT`), deprecated in 0.7.0, got removed in favor of `PartialTransformer`s

 Chimney's Lifted Transformers were historically the first experimental attempt to express transformations that may potentially fail.
-Despite their great expressiveness, they were lacking several basic features and had a few design flaws that make them unattractive/difficult for wider adoption.
+Despite their great expressiveness, they lacked several basic features and had a few design flaws that make them unattractive/difficult for wider adoption.

-Let's have a look at type signatures of both Lifted and Partial Transformers.
+Let's have a look at the type signatures of both Lifted and Partial Transformers.

 !!! example